Best Antivirus Apps for Android Android Central 2022

-We tested several antivirus apps on Android cellphones and tablets to learn, which offer excellent malware protection without causing too much drag on your device.
-Here are some of the best.
+We tested several of the best antivirus apps on Android cellphones and tablets to learn which offer excellent malware protection without causing too much drag on your device.
+Bitdefender Mobile Security is the overall best.
+In fact, it's my top pick for Windows and Mac antivirus, too.
+Bitdefender ranks high for malware protection, doesn't use too many resources, and includes a few extra tools.
+It's also an overall good value.

 - Parental Controls: Trend Micro Mobile Security & Antivirus